 How to set up Minecraft Realms

-If you want to start from scratch and create a new world in Realms, go ahead and start setting up the world as you want it, with difficulty, mode (Survival, Creative), along with any other customisations you want to add.
-Once you're happy with your settings, you should look for the 'Create on Realms' button, just to the right of the default 'Create' option.
+If you want to start from scratch and create a new world in Realms, go ahead and start setting up the world as you want it, with difficulty, mode (Survival, Creative), along with any other options you want to add.
+Once you're happy with your settings, select the 'Create on Realms Server' button.
 You'll then be given the option of a 10-player Realm or a 2-player Realm.
 Once you've accepted the Terms and Conditions and finalised the transaction, you'll be able to access your new Realm – and Marketplace goodies if you selected the 10-player option – straight away.

 How to invite friends to your Minecraft Realms